Greyhound Abbreviations

 bk – black (colour)

-Blk – Baulked (denied a clear run)
+Blk – Baulked (denied a clear run by another dog)

 Bmp – Bumped